126016/TYPO3.CMS/typo3/sysext/core/Documentation/Changelog/10.0/Feature-88770-PSR-14BasedEventDispatcher.rst

 Registration:

-If an extension author wants to provide a custom Event Listener, an according entry with the tag `event.listener` can be added to the `Configuration/Services.yaml` file of that extension.
+Use the`event.listener` tag to register your custom Event Listener.
+Add this configuration in the `Configuration/Services.yaml` file of that extension.

 Example: